CzukorPeter/nodejs_api_crud/README.md

 ##### Setup
 To run this project, install it locally using npm:

-(Creating database tables and seed with dummy data is only needed if you will get a blank database for testing or need to get dummy data after database rollback.)
+(Creating database tables (npx knex migrate:latest)  and seed (npx knex seed:make ..seed file name) with dummy data is only needed if you will get a blank database for testing.
+Or need to get dummy data after database rollback.)

 ```
 $ cd ../backend